Mathildepfr/react-food-order/README.md

-Exercice from "React - The Complete Guide (incl Hooks, React Router, Redux)" on Udemy.
+Challenge from "React - The Complete Guide (incl Hooks, React Router, Redux)" on Udemy.

 More here: http://www.mathildepeiffer.com/reactfood